aurorascharff/next15-account-selector/STEPS.md

 - (My toast is also out of sync, it shows the success message before the dashboard has updated.) functionality (show with console).
 - I have these challenges: I'm trying to build a custom UI component, yet I want it to be accessible.
 But I'm not an accessibility expert.
 I also want to smoothly handle async operations with a good UX.
 But I don't want to write lot's of code to get all this right.
 - This situation was me not long ago.
-Who else has been in a similar situation?
 - That's why, the goal of this demo: show you how to make this custom account selector interactive and accessible, and improve the unstable UX using certain tools: Ariakit and React 19.
 Let's get to the code!

 ## Starting Point